 Nomination Process

-• The mapping project had to be part of an undergraduate mapping course, and must have been completed within the past two years.
+- The project had to be part of an undergraduate geologically-focused dissertation with an aspect of structural geology, and must have been completed within the past two years.

-• Nominations are open all year round, and judging takes place at the TSG annual meeting.
+- Nominations are open all year round, and judging takes place at the TSG annual meeting in January.

-• The undergraduate mapping reports (including field notebooks and field slips) are required for judging.
-You can either bring these along to the TSG annual meeting registration, or post these to the the address provided on the Nomination Form in advance of the meeting.
+- Documents in hard-copy can either be brought along to the TSG annual meeting registration, or posted to the address provided on the Nomination Form in advance of the meeting.
 You must indicate how you will provide these materials in the nomination form.
 These materials will be returned following the judging.

-• If preferred, an electronic version of the map can be submitted via memory stick (submitted with the field slips) or file transfer.
+- If preferred, a digital version of the dissertation and supporting documents can be submitted via memory stick or via email to the TSG Secretary.

 About Dave Johnston